 - Helping enable the development of resilience in water policies

 What are the outputs?

-We want to publish peer reviewed reports and guidance and achieve the soft launch of the tool, now known as OurWater.
+Publishing peer reviewed reports and guidance and achieving the soft launch of the tool, now known as OurWater.

 The City Water Resilience Approach has been disseminated and tested at key events including: